reimerb13/Baseball-Analytics-Practicum/README.md

 |Radial|3,397|1,656|0.39|70.3%|29.7%|
 |Polynomial|3,762|672|0.19|61.7%|38.3%|

 The results from the Middle machine learning models showed that the results were in fair agreement with the linear and radial models.
-The results were in poor agreement with the polynomial model.
+The results were in slight agreement with the polynomial model.

 M SVM Model Results